baianat/vuse/docs/section.md

     ]
     },
     props: {
-      id: Number // it is required to have an id prop.
+         id: {       type: Number,       required: true     } // it is required to have an id prop.
     }
   };
 </script>